Flank/flank-dashboard/metrics/web/docs/features/storybook/01_metrics_storybook_design.md

 Pros:

-- Allows managing themes.
+- Provides an ability to manage themes.
-- Allows to group widgets by their types.
+- Provides an ability to group widgets by their types.
-- Contains a list of inputs to change widgets' appearance.
+- Provides an ability to change widgets' appearance.

 Cons:

 - Provides only a plain UI.
-- On the preview screen, users cannot select the viewport size.
+- Does not have an ability to change the viewport size.
 - Does not have a docs tab that supports MDX (or similar) with the documentation about the widget.
 - Does not have a search across components functionality.
-- It's not so popular (has only a few stars on GitHub).
 - Requires updating a Dart version to 2.12.0 or higher.

 4. [Storybook_flutter](https://pub.dev/packages/storybook_flutter)